Current Research Projects

 - To what extent do Fed economics' political contributions and assessed ideological diversity affect policies and promotions?

-- Do Bitcoin energy costs outweigh the benefits of Bitcoin?
+- Do Bitcoin energy cots outweigh the benefits of Bitcoin?

-- How does a national political leader’s populist discourse influences the allocation of entrepreneurs into productive and unproductive entrepreneurship?
+- How does a national political leader's populist discourse influence the allocation of entrepreneurs into productive and unproductive entrepreneurship?

 - What is the future of fintech and crowdfunding?

 - How do corporate board directors and top management teams assess risk?

 Higher Education Accountability, Budgets, and Value Creation: Today’s higher education institutions are facing unprecedented challenges, and must operate flexibly and resiliently.
 Faculty research includes:

 - How can universities encourage entrepreneurial practices and reduce bureaucracy?

 - What data-driven strategies improve accountability metrics for persistence, completion, and inclusion?

 Entrepreneurship and Value Creation: This research examines a variety of topics on growth and public policy, including:

 - How does new venture team composition change when approaching an initial public offering (IPO)?